-The Garden provides support to grieving young people and their families following the death of someone close, including parents, siblings, other family members or friends.
-We run programs and host discussion groups geared toward helping young people identify and share their feelings, and to help them begin the healing process.
-Parents and guardians meet separately for a chance to discuss their own concerns as the family unit navigates the grief journey.
+The Garden provides support to grieving young people and their families following the death of someone close, including parents, siblings, other family members, or friends.
+We run programs and host discussion groups geared toward helping young people identify and share their feelings to support their grief journey.
+There are no limits on how, where, or when the death occurred.

 The Garden runs two programs annually at its Northampton location, an 8-week session in the fall and a 10-week session in the spring.
-In addition, our services are increasingly accessible through area schools via guidance offices and other programmatic or incident-specific counseling efforts within each school or district.
+The school outreach program partners with schools to support grieving students and staff.

 The Garden offers this service free of charge, but it is not a free program to run.
 We rely 100% on donations from individuals, businesses, and a variety of development activities.
 The Garden has served over 400 families since it was founded in 1998 by Barbara Weiner-Dubeck.